 I prefer this method most of the time because it doesn’t require much monitoring, gets done quickly, and retains moisture better than other methods.

-- You need extra equipment like a heat-resistant plastic bag.
+One thing you must keep in mind is that you need extra equipment like a heat-resistant plastic bag.

 Things You’ll Need